gardener/gardener/docs/proposals/01-extensibility.md

 Gardener always keeps the DNS record up-to-date based on which Seed is responsible.

-In the above CRD examples one object in the `.spec` section was omitted as it is needed to get Shoot control plane movement/migration working (the field is only explained now in this section and not before; it was omitted on purpose to support focusing on the relevant specifications first).
+In the above CRD examples one object in the `.spec` section was omitted, as it is needed to get Shoot control plane movement/migration working (the field is only explained now in this section and not before; it was omitted on purpose to support focusing on the relevant specifications first).
 Every CRD also has the following section in its `.spec`:

 ```yaml